Dyalog/link/docs/API/Link.Status.md

 - Table of links
    > The first row contains column headers.
-   > First three columns are always:
+   > First four columns are always:
    - namespace reference
+   - arrow showing the direction(s) in which the link is watched
    - name of the linked directory or source file
    - number of linked files and directories (excluding root directory)
    > If `extended` was specified, options settings for each link: